EXCLUSIVE-Mitsubishi Corp considering bid for Fujitsu's chip unit Shinko Electric -sources

 Mitsubishi, owned 8.3% by Warren Buffett's Berkshire Hathaway BRKa.N, has set up a team to explore the possibility of entering the so-called back-end manufacturing process, which involves mounting chips on frames, connecting wires and packaging, the sources, who are familiar with the matter, said.

-Fujitsu has put its 50% stake in Shinko Electric, worth around $2.6 billion at current market prices, on sale, other sources said.
-The bid has reportedly drawn interest from global buyout firms Bain Capital, KKR KKR.N, Apollo Global Management APO.N, as well as government-backed Japan Investment Corp.
+Fujitsu has put its 50% stake in Shinko Electric, worth around $2.6 billion at current market prices, on sale, drawing interest from global buyout firms Bain Capital, KKR KKR.N, Apollo Global Management APO.N, as well as government-backed Japan Investment Corp (JIC), two other sources said.

+KKR, Bain and JIC declined to comment while Apollo did not respond immediately to a request for comment.

 Mitsubishi is planning to make a joint bid with one of the potential buyers, one of the two sources said.
 Those talks are at an early stage and Mitsubishi has not decided on a partner, the source added.